juniorohanyere/stogram/README.md

 ### Virtual File System

-- Utilize decimal-based commands to navigate, organize, and manage your chats and messages in form of a virtual file system.
+- Utilize hexadecimal-based commands to navigate, organize, and manage your chats and messages in form of a virtual file system.
-- While directories and files are stored using decimal encoding, they appear with their regular names within Stogram.
+- While directories and files are stored using hexadecimal encoding, they appear with their regular names within Stogram.

 - **File System Structure**